themchn/Countries/README.md

 Thanks for a small donation. :-)

 # Countries
-Free legally receivable IPTV channels as .m3u for Kodi. :-)
+Free legally receivable IPTV channels for Kodi, VLC or other media players as .m3u for Kodi. :-)

 # IMPOTANT CHANGES!